-1. The first application of primer is primarily to fill the small depressions in the weave.
+- D 1.
+The first application of primer is primarily to fill the small depressions in the weave.
 These are very shallow and are very small.
-It is generally effective to first squeegee a filling primer onto the surfaces, this helps to get the material down into the tiny depressions.
-Do not bother to sand this, simply allow it to dry and follow up with a standard spray application of filler / primer.
-Allow that to cure.

-If you were to spray a heavy first application of filling primer onto the surfaces, it could tend to bridge the small depressions and, when it was sanded back down, the bridging would be sanded away and the depression would reappear.
-One first spray technique does work satisfactorily.
-Spray a very light coat and allow it to set up a bit, then follow with another very light coat.
+It is generally effective to first squeegee or brush a filling primer onto the surfaces.
+This helps get the material down into the tiny depressions. - If you were to begin by spraying a heavy application of filling primer onto the surfaces, it would tend to bridge the small depressions but, when sanded back down, the bridging would be sanded away and the depressions would reappear.
+A spray technique that does work satisfactorily is to spray a very light coat and allow it to set up a bit.
+Follow with another very light coat.
 These coats should be so light that it requires about four passes to get a solid color change.
 Then allow that to cure.
+This process helps allow the filling primer to get into the depressions and exclude the air that must be displaced without causing any bubbling on and allow it to set up a bit.
+Follow with another very light coat.
+These coats should be so light that it requires about four passes to get a solid color change.
+Then allow that to cure.
 This process helps allow the filling primer to get into the depressions and exclude the air that must be displaced without causing any bubbling on the surface.
-If you see any bubbles occurring, it is because the primer is displacing small amounts of trapped air which causes a bubble in the too thick application of primer.

-2. After cure, use either a machine sander or sand it by hand.
-Start with 120 grit and progress up to 150 grit for this sanding (if you are careful, you can speed the process by starting with 80 grit, but don't sand with that course of a paper too long or you'll not have anything left to sand with the finer grits.).
+If you see any bubbles occurring, it is because the primer is displacing small amounts of trapped air, which causes a bubble in the too thick application of primer. - After the primer cures, use either a machine sander or sand by hand.
+Start with 120 grit and progress up to 150 grit for this sanding.
+(If you are careful, you can speed the process by starting with 80 grit, but don't sand with that course of a paper too long or you'll not have anything left to sand with the finer grits.)
 This sanding will go quite quickly since you are not doing any contour work, just knocking down the primer.
 We generally will sand an entire wing surface down in about 30-40 minutes.
-An air driven dual action sander (DA) will work the best.
-Use the 8" diameter size.
-The 6" orbital sanders will take much more time.
-The 8" DA will require a 2 hp compressor and it will work that compressor pretty hard, but it usually can just keep up with the air demand.
-Keep the sander moving and use a similar diagonal motion so that no grooves or waves result.

-3. You should sand this application down until you just begin to see the cream color of the prepreg starting to show through.

-NOTE: It is very important to keep the primer applications THIN.
+An air driven 8" dual action sander (DA), and the air file (long board 3" x 14"), will work the best.
+The 6" orbital sanders will take much more time and leave hard to fill sanding marks.
+The 8" DA will require a 2 hp compressor, which it will work pretty hard, and it usually can just keep up with the air demand.
+Keep the sander moving and use a similar diagonal motion so that no grooves or waves result. - D 3.
+You should sand this application down until you just begin to see the prepreg starting to show through. - NOTE: It is very important to keep the primer applications THIN.
 Excess amounts of primer could easily increase the weight of your aircraft by as much as 30 lbs.

-Also, remember that the goal should be to achieve a finish on the bottom surfaces that is conducive for good aerodynamics only.
+Also, remember that the goal should be to achieve a finish on the bottom surfaces that is conductive for good aerodynamics only. - D 4.
+With that first application of primer sanded down, go over the surfaces and look for imperfections.
+Use a spot light at a low angle to the surfaces in a dark room to quickly point out any imperfections.
+You should use compressed air to blow off the surfaces first.
+Wiping them will leave sanding material down in any imperfections that may exist, and you'll miss seeing them.